cbeneke/hcloud-fip-controller/docs/configuration.md

 ## ENV variables

+* BACKOFF_DURATION, *default* "1s"
+The duration for the first backoff

+* BACKOFF_FACTOR, *default* 1.2
+The increase of the duration after each try

+* BACKOFF_STEPS, *default* 5
+The amount of times the backoff retries a call

 * FLOATING_IPS_LABEL_SELECTOR
 Selector for floating ips in case not all floating ips should be used in the controller.
 This will be ignored when hcloud_floating_ips are defined.